Multiscale Adaptive Inference on Conditional Moment Inequalities: Introduction

 We derive the asymptotic distribution of our test statistic and show how it can be used to obtain feasible critical values.
 These critical values have the advantage of having a simple analytic formula that can be computed without using simulation.
 This is particularly useful in applied settings where computational issues can severely limit the applicability of tests that require resampling or simulation to compute critical values.
 We also prove the asymptotic validity of a modified bootstrap procedure, which we consider in an appendix.
 While we focus on least favorable critical values, both methods can be used with first stage moment selection procedures.
 We provide power results that show that our test detects alternative parameter values that approach the boundary of the identified set at the fastest rate among procedures currently available in the literature.
 While the power results in this paper are stated for a single underlying distribution and sequence of parameter values satisfying certain conditions, these power comparisons can also be shown to hold in a minimax sense (see Appendix \ref{power_comp_sec} for a detailed discussion and references to the literature).
 The test is adaptive in the sense that it achieves these rates for data generating processes with a range of smoothness properties without prior knowledge of these smoothness properties.
-The test achieves these optimal rates adaptively even without the use of first stage moment selection procedures, and our results show that moment selection procedures have little or no first order effect on power in many settings.
+The test achieves these rates adaptively even without the use of first stage moment selection procedures, and our results show that moment selection procedures have little or no first order effect on power in many settings.
 While moment selection procedures will have some effect in finite samples, the results suggest that our test is less sensitive to moment selection than many of the procedures available in the literature.
 This is a particularly positive result for researchers who prefer not to use pre-tests because of computational issues, or because of the introduction of arbitrary user driven parameters.
-The test achieves rate optimal power adaptively without the need for such pre-tests, and the researcher need not worry when using this form of our procedure that performing such a pre-test would have had a dramatic effect on power.

 The test statistic we consider presents several technical obstacles in deriving the asymptotic distribution.
 Because of the variance weighting, which is needed for our test to have good power properties, the test statistic takes a supremum over a sequence of random processes for which functional central limit theorems do not hold.
 While similar technical issues have been solved in other settings using approximations by sequences of gaussian processes \citep[see, for example][]{bickel_global_1973,chernozhukov_intersection_2009}, the multiscale nature of our test statistic (as opposed to test statistics based on kernels with a fixed sequence of bandwidths), makes the rate of approximation too poor for our purposes (see Appendix \ref{gauss_approx_sec}).
 In addition, the test statistic we consider takes the supremum over a process that is nonstationary in ways that the previous literature has not dealt with, so even deriving the asymptotic distribution of the supremum of the approximating gaussian process would require new techniques.